Royal Porcelain Factory, Berlin: Beginnings

 Nevertheless, Gotzkowsky's finances began to deteriorate.
-Since the royal exchequer was in the red on account of the war, Gotzkowsky believed that he stood little or no chance of obtaining assistance from the king.
+Since the royal exchequer was in the red on account of the war, Gotzkowsky believed that he stood little or no chance of obtaining assistance from the King.
 The end of the war also signalled the end for Gotzkowsky's manufactory.
-Today, the porcelain pieces from the early days marked with a W for Wegely und a G for Gotzkowsky are extremely rare and highly coveted collector's items.
+Today, the porcelain pieces from the early days marked with a W for Wegely und a G for Gotzkowsky are rare and collector's items.

 Royal purchase

 On 19 September 1763, Frederick II officially became the manufactory's new owner.
 He purchased the manufactory for the considerable sum of 225,000 thaler and took over the staff of 146 workers.
 He gave the business its name and allowed it to use the royal sceptre as its symbol.
 From then on, it was called the Königliche Porzellan-Manufaktur Berlin ("Royal Porcelain Manufactory Berlin") and became a model of how to run a business.
 There was no child labour, there were regular working hours, above-average incomes, secure pensions, a healthcare fund and assistance for widows and orphans.